fenago/machine-learning-essentials-module1/lab_guides/lab_14.md

 =========

-The exercises in this chapter are open-ended---no solutions are provided.
+The exercises in this lab are open-ended---no solutions are provided.
 They are meant to give you some ideas so that you can get started on your own: